 - Doctor of Philosophy, Syracuse University, 1993

 Laurie Hovell McMillin is Professor of Rhetoric & Composition and chair of the department.
-Because her own writing and research cuts across genres and disciplines, Professor McMillin especially enjoys helping students to negotiate the demands of a liberal arts curriculum.
-Her teaching interests include travel writing, writing pedagogy, and the pleasures of academic discourse.
-Her research interests include cultural studies, non-fiction prose, South Asian culture and religion, and Tibetan studies.
-She is currently the mentor for Posse 4 at Oberlin.
+Because her own writing and research cuts across genres and disciplines, Professor McMillin enjoys helping students to negotiate the demands of a liberal arts curriculum.
+Her teaching interests include travel writing and writing pedagogy.
+Her research interests include travel writing, non-fiction prose, South Asian culture and religion, and Tibetan studies.
+She also edits the on-line journal AWAY: Experiments in Travel and Telling.